skupperproject/skupper-example-kafka/README.md

 [...]
 ~~~

-To see the client code, look in the [kafka-client
+To see the client code, look in the [client directory](client)
-subdirectory](kafka-client) of this project.
+of this project.

 ## Cleaning up